CetusProtocol/cetus-clmm-interface/sui/cetus_clmm/README.md

     fee_growth_global_a: u128,
     fee_growth_global_b: u128,

-    /// The amounts of coin a,b owend to protocol
+    /// The amounts of coin a,b owned to protocol
     fee_protocol_coin_a: u64,
     fee_protocol_coin_b: u64,